sendtoshailesh/aws-rds/README.md

-# AWS RDS PostgreSQL CLI Command Reference
+# my curated AWS RDS PostgreSQL CLI Command Reference

 This guide provides a comprehensive list of AWS CLI commands for managing RDS PostgreSQL instances.
 It covers various operations from creating and modifying instances to monitoring and maintenance tasks.